eduardodspio/data-analysis/Demographic Data Analyzer/README.md

 # Demographic Data Analyzer

-In the Demographic Data Analyzer, was conducted an examination of a supplied dataset comprising demographic data.
+In the Demographic Data Analyzer, an examination of a supplied dataset comprising demographic data was conducted.
 This project aimed to demonstrate my data manipulation, exploratory data analysis, and visualization abilities.
 The following are the essential steps I followed to complete this project:

 Data Loading: I imported the dataset into my programming environment using tools like pandas in Python, which allowed me to efficiently access and work with the data.